 And, again, here is why the brain does this….its really important that you “get” this part:

-After so many months and years of listening to you tell it how crazy and unsafe your world is (at least that is how your brain perceives your thoughts), your brain decides that you pretty much need its help around the clock.
+After so many months and years of listening to you tell it how crazy and unsafe your world is (at least that is how your brain perceives your thoughts), OR after one big event or change in your life that you REALLY reacted strongly too and are having a hard time coping with over an extended period of time, OR a combination of both of those things, your brain decides that you pretty much need its help around the clock.
 It perceives your world as so threatening, that you must never be without your adrenaline.
 You are on a “round the clock” adrenaline pump which means that you are feeling the adrenaline side effects ALL THE TIME……not just when you are agitated or stressed or worried.

 It’s very easy to see why it would be confusing and a little scary to have those adrenaline side effects when you aren’t consciously afraid or scared of anything, isn’t it?
-They just don’t seem to make sense.
-But knowing what you know now, you can see how there is a perfectly logical explanation for those side effects.
-It’s all part of a perfectly normal, perfectly planned biological system to keep you alive and safe.
+It’s easy to see why you would start panicking about a racing heart, thinking it must mean you are having cardiac problems, when there is no other logical explanation, right?

 Here are some of the symptoms that all that adrenaline may be giving you at random times throughout your day: